o2r-project/erc-checker/SH_Script_Extract_Original_Paper_Before_Container-Start/README.md

 *  **$2** : pass the location of the ERC within your file system
    * IF the path includes spaces, it needs to be passed as a String!
    * i.e.:  "path/to/\ ERC/"
+   * file path may be absolute, or relative to the location of the bash script
+   * i.e.: "~/path/to/image.tar"  OR "../../../path/to/image.tar"

 *  **$3** (optional) : 	If the Paper / target file is called anything else than main.html,
 	the file name may be passed here.